hfloyd/Dragonfly.Umbraco10.Theming/README.md

 If you have theme-specific configuration files of whatever type, they can be added to a Theme folder in a subfolder named "Configs".
 You should also provide a default fall-back version of any config file you plan to call in a folder in the "Themes" root named "~DefaultConfigs".

-You can get either the current theme's config file, or the default, if none exists in the current theme in your custom code using `GetFinalThemePath()` with `Theming.PathType.Configs` (or use the shortcut - `GetThemedConfigFilePath()`).
+You can get either the current theme's file, or the default, if none exists in the current theme in your custom code using `GetFinalThemePath()` with `Theming.PathType.Configs` (or use the shortcut - `GetThemeConfigsFolderPath()`).

 ## Changes from v7/v8 Version to v10 Version ##
 If you are updating an Umbraco site which was previously using Dragonfly Theming, there are a few things you might want to know that have changed.